 Vinegar can be a surprising addition to the arsenal of baking ingredients.
 But it is often found in baked goods because it reacts with baking soda.
 This creates carbon dioxide bubbles while cooking and it helps the batter rise in the oven.

 Vinegar is a mild acid that helps break down the starches and proteins in your bread.
 It changes the pH levels of the batter.
 Adding it to your bread dough can help with good rise, moist crumb, airy texture, and also enhances the flavour.

 Vinegar dissolves the chemical connections that hold protein threads together in a twisted state.
 This causes the gluten to denature or unravel and “tenderise.”
 With repeated exposure, the unravelled gluten eventually collides to create new bonds.
 These linkages coagulate the proteins gradually, re-forming them into a more solid structure.

 The air pockets created by gluten will burst if the dough isn’t mixed and risen correctly.
 Adding vinegar strengthens the gluten structure.
-This is especially helpful for short kneaded and quickly risen breads.
+This is especially helpful for short-kneaded and quickly-risen bread.
 It also provides a better environment for yeast fermentation which will accelerate the rising time.

 A dough with added vinegar will have a better shelf life.
-This is mainly to do with the lowering of pH value of the bread.
-This environment is harder for bacteria to breed therefore reduces the likelihood of mould developing.
+This is mainly to do with the lowering of the pH value of the bread.
+This environment is harder for bacteria to bread.
+Therefore, reducing the likelihood of mould developing.

 Vinegar is a great ingredient for those who wish to make their own dough or bread.
 A lot of vinegar kills the yeast when they are mixed together.
 It’s important not to leave them in contact for too long, but small amounts can be added without fear.